 - 5.1 A pupil may be suspended for one or more fixed periods (up to a maximum of 45 school days in a single academic year).
 A suspension does not have to be for a continuous period.
 Under the updated statutory guidance, Principals may no longer convert a suspension to a permanent exclusion.
 It may sometimes be appropriate for Principals to issue a further suspension or issue a permanent exclusion (both immediately after the original suspension), though this is limited to exceptional circumstances, usually where new information or evidence has come to light.
-This is a fresh decision and needs to be treated as such in terms of process, with parents informed without delay and a new suspension or exclusion notice issued. - 5.2 Where a pupil has been suspended they should return to the academy on the first day after the fixed period of suspension expires.
+This is a fresh decision and needs to be treated as such in terms of process, with parents informed without delay and a new suspension or exclusion notice issued. - 5.2 Where a pupil has been suspended, they should return to the academy on the first day after the fixed period of suspension expires.
 There should not be a delay in returning to school; academies must not refuse a student from attending while they are waiting for a return to school or re-integration meeting.
-This would be an illegal exclusion. - 5.3 Pupils whose behaviour at lunchtime is disruptive may be suspended from the school premises for the duration of the lunchtime period; one lunchtime period is counted as a half school day for calculation purposes. - 5.4 Where a pupil has received multiple suspensions or is approaching the legal limit of 45 days in an academic year; Principals will consider whether suspension is providing an effective sanction and will consider alternatives if appropriate. - 5.5 It is important that during a suspension, pupils still receive their education.
+This would be an illegal exclusion. - 5.3 Where a pupil has received multiple suspensions or is approaching the legal limit of 45 days in an academic year; Principals will consider whether suspension is providing an effective sanction and will consider alternatives if appropriate. - 5.4 It is important that during a suspension, pupils still receive their education.
 Principals should take steps to ensure that work is set and marked for pupils during the first five school days of a suspension.
 The school's legal duties to pupils with disabilities or special educational needs remain in force, for example, to make reasonable adjustments in how they support disabled pupils during this period.
-Any time a pupil is sent home due to disciplinary reasons and asked to log on or utilise online pathways should always be recorded as a suspension.
+Any time a pupil is sent home due to disciplinary reasons and asked to log on or utilise online pathways should always be recorded as a suspension. - 5.5 For a suspension of more than five school days, the academy (or local authority in relation to a pupil excluded from a PRU) must arrange suitable full-time education for any pupil of compulsory school age.
+This provision must begin no later than the sixth school day of the suspensions.

-- 5.6 For a suspension of more than five school days, the academy (or local authority in relation to a pupil excluded from a PRU) must arrange suitable full-time education for any pupil of compulsory school age.
-This provision must begin no later than the sixth school day of the suspensions. - 5.7 Informal or unofficial suspensions, such as sending a pupil home to 'cool off' or settle down, are unlawful, regardless of whether they occur with the agreement of parents or carers.
+5.6 Informal or unofficial suspensions, such as sending a pupil home to 'cool off' or settle down, are unlawful, regardless of whether they occur with the agreement of parents or carers.
 Any suspension of a pupil, even for short periods of time, must be formally recorded.